gabrielvv/vscode-talisman/README.md

 ## Requirements

+* your project must be versioned with [git](https://git-scm.com/)
-Talisman must be [installed](https://github.com/thoughtworks/talisman#installation) on your machine for the command to work.
+* Talisman must be [installed](https://github.com/thoughtworks/talisman#installation) on your machine for the command to work

 ## Features